adrianmay/rhaboo/README.md

 It's an ugly substitution but at least it's one-to-one so it doesn't affect your overall design.

-You use that same write function for inserting, modifying and deleting (by passing `undefined`) the properties in your store.
+You use that same write function for inserting new properties and modifying existing ones.

+Something for deleting properties will be defined soon.
+(Contrary to popular belief, setting a property to undefined is not the same as deleting it.)
+For arrays, splice should be used.

 You can also pass a complex object to `write()`: